Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 - Some restrictions from the data model are not transferred to the _C#_ file.
 Which ones?
 Some new properties have also been added.
 Which ones?

 {{% notice info %}}
-If you plan to do the entire development or parts of it locally, you can [prepare for local development and testing](/app/getting-started/local-dev) after creating the application and adding the data model.
+If you plan to do all or parts of the development locally, you can [prepare for local development and testing](/app/getting-started/local-dev) after creating the application and adding the data model.
 {{% /notice %}}

 ### Useful Documentation